-The implication of this change is that for official reporting purposes, both internally and to the Provincial Government through Education and Advanced Learning (EAL) and to Statistics Canada, the November 1st Fall Term data are used.
-Caution should be exercised when comparing current data to data in earlier IS Books, as they are not strictly comparable.
+The implication of this change is that for official reporting purposes, both internally and to the Province and Statistics Canada, the November 1st Fall Term data are used.
+Caution should be exercised when comparing current data to data in earlier Office of Institutional Analysis (OIA) publications, as they are not strictly comparable.

 Fall Term: 13 weeks, September to December, reported at November 1st.

 Winter Term: 13 weeks, January to April, reported at March 1st.

 Summer Term: Starting in 2007, with the implementation of the new Student Information System (Aurora), Summer reporting transitioned to a simplified structure.
 Summer reporting is summarized for the period of May through August, and may not be strictly comparable to data from previous years.